 Note: For information on leases, rights & responsibilities, a helpful apartment checklist & more information, see the State of Connecticut Landlord and Tenants Rights and Regulations (PDF).
 Be sure to discuss with your landlord how security deposits are handled, as well as what factors could result in a deduction from your deposit.

 To begin your off-campus housing search, first consider:

 - The type of housing you prefer (i.e., single-family house; high rise apartment; unit in a multi-family house)

 - Whether or not you plan to have roommates

-- Amenities you require (e.g., on site laundry; private bathroom; air conditioning)
+- Desired amenities (e.g., on-site laundry; private bathroom; air conditioning)

 - Acceptable commute/distance to campus

-COVID-19 has had an impact on the way we now view real estate/housing.
+COVID-19 has impacted the way we now view real estate/housing options.
 Ask the landlord or property manager how he/she/they is handling showings.
-It is generally expedient to clarify your expectations with the landlord before you arrange to view a listing can make the process smoother.
+Clarifying your expectations with the landlord before you arrange to view a listing can make the process smoother.

 - The Connecticut Fair Housing Center website is a useful resource should you have concerns as a renter about your housing situation.

-Consult the websites below to begin your housing search.
-Once you’ve identified potential apartments, make an appointment the landlord or management company to see the property.
+Scroll down for a list of websites to begin your housing search.
+Once you’ve identified potential apartments, make an appointment with the landlord or management company to see the property.
 During your viewing, take pictures of the unit before you move in.